MikiasTeshome/MikiasTeshome/README.md

- you have to show what you working be gid they will not see you what ever you nut strange things pass the next day also fucked--->
+ you have to show what you working be gid they will not see you what ever you nut strange things pass the next day also fucked there is no salary sence 3 month --->